-Some observations lately published by Mr Hunbdomen, ter in the Philosophical Transactions, tend to throw confiderable light on the principles of digettion.
-There are few dead bodies in which the ftomach, at its great end, is not found to be in fome degree digetted (H).
-Animals, or parts of animals, pofferfed of the living principle, when taken into the flomach, are not in the least affected by the action of that vifcus; but the moment they lofe the living principle, they become fubject to it's digeftive powers.
-This feems to be the cafe with the ftomach, which is enabled to refift the action of its juices in the living body : but when deprived of the living principle, it is then no longerable to reful the powers of that menftruum, which it had itfelf formed for the digeftion of its contents ; the process of digeftion appearing to be continued after death.
-This is confirmed by what happens in the ftomachs of fifnes : They frequently fwallow, without maflication, fifth which are larger than the digefting parts of their ftomach can contain ; and in fuch cafes, that part which is taken into the ftomach is more or lefs diffolved, while that part which remains in the cofophagus is perfectly found ; and here, as well as in the human body, the digefting part of the ftomach is often reduced to the fame ftate as the digefted part of the food.
-These appearances tend to prove, that digeftion is not effected by a mechanical power, by contractions of the flomach, or by heat; but by a fluid fecreted in the coats of the flomach, which is poured into its cavity, and there animalizes the food, or affimilates it to the narure of blood.
+Some observations lately published by Mr. Hunter in the Philosophical Transactions, tend to throw confiderable light on the principles of digestion.
+There are few dead bodies in which the stomach, at its great end, is not found to be in some degree digested (H).
+Animals, or parts of of animals, poffeffed of the living principle, when taken into the ftomach, are not in the least affected by the action of that vifcus; but the moment they lofe the living principle, they become subject to its digestive powers.
+This feems to be the cafe with the ftomach, which is enabled to refift the action of its juices in the living body : but when deprived of the living principle, it is then no longer able to refift the powers of that menftruum, which it had itself formed for the digeftion of its contents ; the procefs of digeftion appearing to be continued after death.
+This is confirmed by what happens in the ftomachs of fishes : they frequently fwallow, without maffication, fifh which are larger than the digefting parts of their ftomach can contain;